 - Don't Prosecute Without Probable Cause.
 As a prosecutor, you are specifically forbidden to "institute, cause to be instituted or maintain a criminal charge when [you] know or it is obvious that the charge is not supported by probable cause" (Rule 3.8[a]).
 If you come to know that a pending charge is not supported by probable cause, you must act appropriately to dismiss or reduce the charge, or advise a supervisor with the authority to do so, regardless of who caused the charge to be instituted (Rule 5.2).
-The breadth of the term "maintain" and the objective component of Rule 3.8[a] ("or should have known") highlight the importance of the initial screening process for charges or indictments in place in each District Attorney's Office, as well as the ongoing review of charges by prosecutors familiar with and exercising substantial control over each case.
-Moreover, even with probable cause, you must not present, participate in presenting, or threaten to present criminal charges solely to obtain an advantage in a civil matter (Rule 3.4[e]). - Don't Make Frivolous Arguments.
-You must not "bring or defend a proceeding, or assert or controvert an issue therein, unless there is a basis in law and fact for doing so that is not frivolous."
+The breadth of the term "maintain" and the objective component of Rule 3.8(a) ("or it is obvious that the charge is not supported by probable cause") highlight the importance of the initial screening process for charges or indictments in place in each District Attorney's Office, as well as the ongoing review of charges by prosecutors familiar with and exercising substantial control over each case.
+Moreover, even with probable cause, you must not present, participate in presenting, or threaten to present criminal charges solely to obtain an advantage in a civil matter (Rule 3.4[e]).
+These obligations continue after conviction, as well (Rule 3.8[c], [d]). - Don't Make Frivolous Arguments.
+You must not "bring or defend a proceeding, or assert or controvert an issue therein, unless there is a basis in law and fact for doing so that is not frivolous" (Rule 3.1).
 A claim is "frivolous" if it is knowingly based on false factual statements, if it is made for no purpose other than delay, or if it is "unwarranted under existing law."
-Attorneys may, however, argue in good faith for an extension, modification, or reversal of existing law (Rule 3.1). - Comply with Procedural and Evidentiary Rules.
+Attorneys may, however, argue in good faith for an extension, modification, or reversal of existing law (Rule 3.1).

+- Comply with Procedural and Evidentiary Rules.
 When appearing before a tribunal, you must not "intentionally or habitually violate any established rule of procedure or of evidence" (Rule 3.3[f][3]).
-When questioning a witness in court, you must not "ask any question that [you have] no reasonable basis to believe is relevant to the case and that is intended to degrade a witness or other person . . ."
-(Rule 3.4[d][4]). - Be Fair.
-For example, you must not: advise a witness to hide or leave the jurisdiction to avoid testifying; knowingly use false testimony or evidence; pay or offer to pay compensation to a witness contingent on the content of the witness's testimony or the outcome of the case; or, act as an unsworn witness in a proceeding and assert personal knowledge of material facts (Rule 3.4).
+When questioning a witness in court, you must not "ask any question that [you have] no reasonable basis to believe is relevant to the case and that is intended to degrade a witness or other person" (Rule 3.4[d][4]). - Be Fair.
+You must not act, or encourage others to act, in ways designed to unfairly undermine the opposing party's ability to defend.
+For example, you must not: advise a witness to hide or leave the jurisdiction to avoid testifying; knowingly use false testimony or evidence; pay or offer to pay compensation to a witness contingent on the content of the witness's testimony or the outcome of the case; or act as an unsworn witness in a proceeding and assert personal knowledge of material facts (Rule 3.4). - The "No Contact" Rule.
 You must not communicate directly or indirectly with a person represented by another lawyer about the subject matter of that representation, unless you have the lawyer's consent or are otherwise legally authorized to do so (Rule 4.2).